International Baccalaureate

 Earning a Certificate of the Career-related Programme of the international Baccalaureate

 Upon successful completion of the program at the end of 12th grade, students will be awarded a certificate.
-The following requirements must be met by the student:
+The following requirements must be met by the student to be awarded the CP Certificate:

 -